ajhall/ptt-lab-aspnet-docker/aspdotnet-lab.md

 NuGet packages included in your project are specified in your `csproj` file.
 Instead of manually editing the list of packages and versions, you can [use the `dotnet` tool](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-add-package) to make the changes for you.

+[Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) is a package that automatically produces documentation for your API.
+Let's install that and take a look at the documentation site it produces.

 #### Exercise 3

 * Use the `dotnet` tool to install [Swashbuckle.AspNetCore](https://www.nuget.org/packages/Swashbuckle.AspNetCore/) version 3.0.0.